Ottone Frangipane: Life

-Cult
+Legacy and veneration

 Ottone Frangipane is the patron saint of the city of Ariano Irpino and of the diocese of Ariano Irpino-Lacedonia.
 He also shares the dedication of Ariano Irpino Cathedral.
 He is also venerated in the village of Castelbottaccio in the Molise, of which he is the patron saint.
 The Roman Martyrology set his feast on 23 March.
 In Ariano he is also commemorated on the octave of the Assumption.

 Soon after his death his body was carried in procession to Ariano Cathedral and was buried there.
 In 1220, in the time of Frederick II, for fear of Saracen raids his remains were translated to Benevento.
 (In the Synodicon Diocesanum Sanctae Beneventanae Ecclesiae of 1686 it is reported that the relics of Saint Ottone Frangipane were preserved in the parish church of San Pietro at Montemiletto).

 The most important miracle recorded of Ottone took place in around 1180, when the Saracens of Lucera who were besieging Ariano were struck down by a rain of pebbles by the intercession of the saint, who appeared among the clouds.
 To commemorate this event the Arianese built the church of Santa Maria della Ferma.
 Among others who received miracles by the intercession of Ottone was Saint Elzéar of Sabran, who became Count of Ariano and is now venerated as its joint patron saint.

 Particularly noted is the vow made by the Arianese in 1528: Ariano was gripped by the plague and inhabitants turned to Saint Ottone to be freed of it.
-Tradition relates that the saint saved the city from plague on other occasions.
+Tradition relates that the saint saved the city from plague or earthquakes on other occasions.

 In art his attributes are the monastic habit, a sword and a scourge.